 A national invitation to reframe how we treat skin.

-This project is not a brand, business, or product launch.
-It’s a structured, multi-phase case for change—inviting experts, institutions, and the public to reconsider how skin is addressed in education, regulation, and everyday messaging.
+This is not a brand, a business, or a product launch.
+It’s a structured, multi-phase case for change — inviting experts, institutions, and the public to rethink how skin is handled in education, regulation, and everyday messaging.

 At its heart are four clear asks: